-If you, a friend, a family member or someone you know needs family support, resources are available:
+If you, a friend, a family member or someone you know needs family or parenting support (including mental health services) resources are available:

 Location: 1515 Arch Street, Philadelphia PA 19102

 DHS provides and promotes safety, permanency, and well-being for children and youth at risk of abuse, neglect and delinquency.

 Being a parent can be challenging.
 Whether you are single, a dad or mom, a teen, foster, kin, or an incarcerated parent, DHS is here to support you by providing free resources such as classes and support groups, and Parent Café’s where you have a chance to connect with other parents.